sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     ```
     We added the `-F` parameter to force Snakemake to compute the entire DAG and ensure all the jobs are shown.
 You can also use `-f <target>` to show fewer jobs.

-    An important thing to remember is that the `--dag` flag implicitly activates the `--dry-run/--dryrun/-n` option, which means that no jobs are executed during the plot creation.
+    An important thing to remember is that the `--dag` flag implicitly activates the `--dry-run/--dryrun/-n` parameter, which means that no jobs are executed during the plot creation.

 Snakemake can also create other graphs.
 In total, there are 3 types:

-* A DAG, created with the `--dag` option: dependency graph of all the jobs (rules appear once per wildcard value; wildcard value are displayed)
+* A DAG, created with the `--dag` parameter: dependency graph of all the jobs (rules appear once per wildcard value; wildcard value are displayed)
-* A rulegraph, created with the `--rulegraph` option: dependency graph of all the rules (rules appear only once)
+* A rulegraph, created with the `--rulegraph` parameter: dependency graph of all the rules (rules appear only once)
-* A filegraph, created with the `--filegraph` option: dependency graph of all the rules with inputs and outputs (rule appears once, wildcards are shown but not replaced)
+* A filegraph, created with the `--filegraph` parameter: dependency graph of all the rules with inputs and outputs (rule appears once, wildcards are shown but not replaced)

 Here are the graphs of the workflow: